 Where does Yule originate from?
 And is Yule held on the winter solstice?
 I asked myself these questions before I began my journey down the rabbit hole.
 A hole that would lead me through a network of rabbit tunnels and this article is the result of it.

 Is it true what you have heard, does Christmas really have pagan roots?
 The answer is complicated, and I will try and unwrap this difficult question in this article as well.
 I’ve come across many theories of why we celebrate Yule, and these theories often seem to have an exaggerated interpretation of our past.

 Of course, we will never know every single little detail since most of it was never written down, but we can look at the sources that we have available and try and get as close to understanding the original meaning of the Yule celebration, and when Yule was celebrated.

 There is this widespread belief that the pagan Yule celebration is about the return of the sun.
-Every year it is the same thing, new articles pop up on the web, recycled from last year, after going through a five minute trip into the word blender.
-One article after another state the fact, in a never-ending loop, that Yule is on winter solstice and that this day is about celebrating the return on the sun.
+Every year it is the same thing, new articles pop up on the web, recycled from last year, after going through a five-minute trip into the word blender.
+One article after another state the fact, in a never-ending loop, that Yule is on winter solstice and that this day is about celebrating the return of the sun.